 - 4-1 Soil, loam or sand may be removed from any parcel of land within such parcel lying within 300 feet of any street or way, provided a permit therefor has been issued by the Board after satisfactory evidence that such removal will not be seriously detrimental or injurious to the neighborhood, provided further that the Board shall impose reasonable conditions as to the method of removal, and the re-establishment of ground levels and grades and the planting of the area to suitable cover as it may deem necessary.
 Removal of soil or loam under authority of this section shall be further subject to provisions of Section III. - 5-1 The removal of gravel from land not in public use, except as specifically authorized in paragraph "1-2." is prohibited. - 6-1 The penalty for violation of any provision of this Earth Removal By-law shall be \$300.00 for each offense.
 Amended by vote of the Town at the Annual Town Meeting held on April 29, 1991, approved by the Attorney General on September 9, 1991, and posted according to law on September 17, 1991, by increasing the penalty from \$50.00 for the first offense; \$100.00 for the second offense, and \$200.00 for each subsequent offense to \$300.00 for violation of any provision of this Earth Removal By-Law for each offense.
-Amendment to this section adopted as
+Amendment to this section adopted as Enforcement of Town By-Laws (See XXVIII) at the Annual Town Meeting, fourth session, held May 15, 1995, approved by the Attorney General June 28, 1995, and posted according to law July 10, 1995, also allows the Building Inspector to act as enforcing person in addition to Police Officers.

-TRENCH EXCAVATION BYLAW [Adopted at the Annual Town Meeting of April 28, 2008, approved by the Attorney General on June 12, 2008 and posted according to law on June 17, 2008]
+TRENCH EXCAVATION BYLAW [Adopted at the Annual Town Meeting of April 28, 2008, approved by the Attorney General on June 12, 2008 and posted according to law on June 17, 2008; Amended by Article 22 of the Annual Town Meeting of April 29, 2019 approved by the Attorney General on July 18, 2019 and posted accorded to law on July 19, 2019]

-- 1. This Bylaw is intended to provide for the appointment of a board or officer to issue permits for the excavation of trenches as required by Massachusetts General Laws Chapter 82A, Section 2. - 2.
-The Board of Selectmen shall appoint a board or officer to issue permits for the excavation of trenches on privately owned land and for the excavation of any public way in the Town of West Newbury pursuant to the provisions of said Chapter 82A.
-The Board of Selectmen may from time to change the appointed board or officer. - 3.
-The board or officer so appointed shall be known as the "Permitting Authority". - 4.
-The Permitting Authority shall exercise all of the authority, rights, duties and responsibilities of local Permitting Authorities under said Chapter 82A as the same may be amended and the provisions of the Code of Massachusetts Regulations as the same may be adopted or amended under the authority of said Chapter 82A. - 5.
-The Board of Selectmen may adopt and from time to time, modify, amend, and rescind regulations in conformity with said Chapter 82A or other applicable law relating to the issuance of trench excavation permits hereunder, including, but not by way of limitation, the right and authority to establish and charge reasonable fees to cover the administrative costs of the trench excavation permitting process incurred by the Town in connection with the review and processing of permits.
+- 1. This Bylaw is intended to provide for the appointment of the DPW Director to issue permits for the excavation of trenches as required by Massachusetts General Laws Chapter 82A, Section 2. - 2.
+The Board of Selectmen shall appoint the DPW Director to issue permits for the excavation of trenches on privately owned land and for the excavation of any public way in the Town of West Newbury pursuant to the provisions of said Chapter 82A. - 3.
+The DPW Director so appointed shall be known as the "Permitting Authority". - 4.
+The Permitting Authority shall exercise all of the authority, rights, duties and responsibilities of local Permitting Authorities under said Chapter 82A as the same may be amended and the provisions of the Code of Massachusetts Regulations as the same may be adopted or amended under the authority of said Chapter 82A.

+5. The Board of Selectmen may adopt and from time to time, modify, amend, and rescind regulations in conformity with said Chapter 82A or other applicable law relating to the issuance of trench excavation permits hereunder, including, but not by way of limitation, the right and authority to establish and charge reasonable fees to cover the administrative costs of the trench excavation permitting process incurred by the Town in connection with the review and processing of permits.